 Instructions

-- Melt the butter over medium heat in a large stock pot, then add the onion, fennel, garlic, parsley, sauteing until the onions are soft, about 10 minutes.
-Add the garlic, basil, salt, thyme, oregano, and red pepper flakes and saute 2 minutes longer.
+- Melt the butter over medium heat in a large dutch oven, then add the onion, fennel, garlic, parsley, sauteing until the onions are soft, about 10 minutes.
+Add the garlic, basil, salt, thyme, oregano, and red pepper flakes and saute 2 minutes longer.½ cup butter, 1 onion, 1 fennel bulb, 4 cloves garlic, ½ bunch fresh parsley, 1 tablespoon dried basil, 1 teaspoon kosher salt, ½ teaspoon dried thyme, ½ teaspoon dried oregano, ½ teaspoon crushed red pepper flakes

 - Add the white wine, crushed and diced tomatoes, fish stock, and bay leaves, then cover and reduce the heat to medium-low.
 Simmer for 30 minutes so the flavors can blend.
-While the meat simmers, prepare the crab by removing the crab legs from the body (if not already done for you) and using a nutcracker to crack the shells (leave the meat in the shell) so that the meat can be easily removed once the cioppino is served.
+While the broth simmers, prepare the crab by removing the crab legs from the body (if not already done for you) and using a nutcracker to crack the shells (leave the meat in the shell) so that the meat can be easily removed once the cioppino is served.1 ½ cups white wine, 1 28-ounce can crushed tomatoes, 1 14.5-ounce can diced tomatoes, 5 cups fish or seafood stock*, 2 bay leaves

 - Increase the heat to medium and add the clams and mussels to the broth and cook for 5 minutes until they start to open.
 Then add the crab legs and cook for another minute, followed by the shrimp and scallops.
-Finally, lay the chunks of cod on top of the broth and cover and cook for 3-5 minutes until the mussels and clams are open, the shrimp curl and the scallops are just firm.
+Finally, lay the chunks of cod on top of the broth and cover and cook for 3-5 minutes until the mussels and clams are open, the shrimp curl and the scallops are just firm.1 pound small clams, 1 pound mussels, 2 pounds crab, 1 pound uncooked large shrimp, 1 pound bay scallops, ½ pound cod fillet

 Notes